Garnet Wolseley, 1st Viscount Wolseley: Personal life and death

 Wolseley was married in 1867 to Louisa (1843–1920), the daughter of Mr. A. Erskine.
 His only child, Frances (1872–1936) was an author and founded the College for Lady Gardeners at Glynde.
 She was heiress to the viscountcy under special remainder, but it became extinct after her death.

 In his later years, Lord and Lady Wolseley lived in a grace-and-favour apartment at Hampton Court Palace.
-He and his wife were wintering at Villa Tourrette, Menton on the French Riviera, where he fell ill with influenza and died on 26 March 1913.
+He and his wife were wintering at Villa Tourrette, Menton on the French Riviera, where he fell ill with influenza and returned to England, where he died on 26 March 1913.

 He was buried on 31 March 1913 in the crypt of St Paul's Cathedral, to music played by the band of the 2nd Battalion Royal Irish Regiment, of which he was the first Colonel-in-Chief.

 Legacy

 There is an equestrian statue of Wolseley in Horse Guards Parade in London.
 This was sculpted by Sir William Goscombe John R.A. and erected in 1920.

 Wolseley Barracks, at London, Ontario, is a Canadian military base (now officially known as ASU London), established in 1886.
 It is on the site of Wolseley Hall, the first building constructed by a Canadian Government specifically to house an element of the newly created Permanent Force.
 Wolseley Barracks has been continuously occupied by the Canadian Army since its creation, and has always housed some element of The Royal Canadian Regiment.
 At present, Wolseley Hall is occupied by the Royal Canadian Regiment Museum and the regiment's 4th Battalion, among other tenants.
 The white pith helmet worn as part of the full-dress uniform of the RCR and many other Canadian regiments is known as a Wolseley helmet.
 Wolseley is also a senior boys house at the Duke of York's Royal Military School.

 Field Marshal Lord Wolseley is commemorated by a tablet at St Michael and All Angels Church in Colwich, Staffordshire, a short distance from Shugborough Hall and Wolseley Park at Colwich, near Rugeley.
 The church was the burial place of the Wolseley baronets of Wolseley Park, the ancestral home of the Wolseley family.

-W. S. Gilbert, of the musical partnership Gilbert and Sullivan, deliberately modelled the character of Major-General Stanley in the operetta The Pirates of Penzance on Wolseley, as did George Grossmith, the actor who first created the role in the opening theatrical run.
+W. S. Gilbert, of the musical partnership Gilbert and Sullivan, may have modelled the character of Major-General Stanley in the operetta The Pirates of Penzance on Wolseley, and George Grossmith, the actor who first created the role in the opening theatrical run, imitated Wolseley's appearance.
 In another of Gilbert and Sullivan's operettas, Patience, Colonel Calverley praises Wolseley in the phrase: "Skill of Sir Garnet in thrashing a cannibal".